Wriar/ShadowBox/README.md

     - ``MYSQL_INSTDATA_DATABASE`` is the name of the database that contains the instance data of our SB server.
 Import the ``schemas/shadowbox-data.sql`` file into this database and generate a new Bcrypt hash for the ``admin`` account.
     - ``MYSQL_FILETABLES_DATABASE`` is the name of the database that contains the file tables of our SB server.
 Import the ``schemas/shadowbox-filetables.sql`` file into this database.
     - ``SESSION_SECRET`` is the secret key used to sign the session cookies.
 This can be any secure random string.
     - ``FILE_BIN_BASEPATH`` is the path to the directory where uploaded files will be stored.
-This directory must be writable by the SB server and is recommended to be stored on a seperate partition. **This is the default file storage method**.
+This directory must be writable by the SB server and is recommended to be stored on a separate partition. **This is the default file storage method**.

 2. Setup a MariaDB instance with the schemas that are provided in the instance.
 Refer to Step 1 for adding the schemas to the environmental variables file.
 3. Run ``npm install`` to install all dependencies